Dragon's Lair II: Time Warp

 Dragon's Lair II: Time Warp is a 1990 laserdisc video game made by the Leland Corporation, and the first true sequel to Dragon's Lair.
 As with the original, it consists of an animated short film that requires the player to move the joystick or press a fire button at certain times in order to continue.
 It takes place years after the original Dragon's Lair.
 Dirk has married Daphne, and the marriage has produced many children.
 When Daphne is kidnapped by the evil wizard Mordroc in order to be forced into marriage, Dirk's children and his mother-in-law are clearly upset by the abduction of Daphne, and Dirk must once again save her.

-Home ports were announced for the Sega Saturn, Philips CD-i, 3DO Interactive Multiplayer, and Atari Jaguar CD.
+Home ports were announced for the Saturn, CD-i, 3DO, and Jaguar CD.
 Only the CD-i version was released.
 The game was later ported to the Wii as part of the compilation release Dragon's Lair Trilogy.
 A PlayStation 3 port was released on June 1, 2011.
 A Nintendo Switch port of the Wii Dragon's Lair Trilogy compilation was released on January 17, 2019.

 Plot

 Dirk the Daring must find and rescue Princess Daphne with the help of a well-spoken time machine.
 It seems that the time machine is (or has been) possessed by the brother of Mordroc, the foul wizard that has kidnapped Daphne.
-Dirk travels through several dimensions and historical eras searching for Daphne, some inspired by classic stories and fairy tales such as Alice in Wonderland and Sleeping Beauty, to prevent Mordroc from enslaving Daphne to his whim with the dreaded Death Ring.
+Dirk travels through several dimensions and historical eras searching for Daphne, some inspired by classic stories and Disney fairy tales such as Alice in Wonderland (1951) and Sleeping Beauty (1959), to prevent Mordroc from enslaving Daphne to his whim with the dreaded Death Ring.
 Voice actor Michael Rye reprises his role as the narrator in the attract sequence, as he did with Dragon's Lair and Space Ace:

 Dragon's Lair: Time Warp.
 Spirited away to a wrinkle in time by the evil wizard Mordroc, Daphne will be forced to marry the wicked Mordroc unless Dirk can save her.
 Transported by a bumbling old time machine, Dirk begins the rescue mission.
 Do it for the children!
 Once the Casket of Doom has opened, Mordroc will place the Death Ring upon Daphne's finger in marriage, and she will be lost forever... in the Time Warp!